 The distinctive flavours in many manufactured foods are produced by artificial flavourings.
 Caramel (E150) is a flavouring added to foods such as pickled onions, cola drinks, biscuits and scotch eggs.
 Many artificial flavourings produced by food chemists are copies of natural flavours.
-For example a "cheese flavour" biscuit contains no cheese at all.
+For example a 'cheese flavour' biscuit contains no cheese at all.
 All the flavour is artificial.
-If the label says "cheese flavoured" it means that the biscuit does contain some real cheese.
+If the label says 'cheese flavoured' it means that the biscuit does contain some real cheese.

-Stone-Andrews-Williams, Examining GCSE - Science, Stanley Thornes Ltd earliest: first. to go off: to decay, decompose.
+(from Stone-Andrews-Williams, Examining GCSE - Science, Stanley Thornes Ltd)